Glossary of Ocean Cargo Insurance Terms

 AVERAGE:

-Any partial loss or damage, due to insured perils.
+Partial loss or damage due to insured perils.

 AVERAGE AGREEMENT:

-Average contribution properly due so that cargo may be released after a General
+A document signed by cargo owners agreeing to pay their share of any General Average contribution so cargo may be released after a General Average loss.

 AVERAGE CLAUSES: